Haworthiopsis reinwardtii (Salm-Dyck) G.D.Rowley

 Aloe reinwardtii, Catevala reinwardtii, Haworthia reinwardtii, Haworthia reinwardtii var. reinwardtii

 Haworthiopsis reinwardtii, formerly known as Haworthia reinwardtii, is a small succulent that forms elongated rosettes of fleshy, white-spotted leaves.
 It grows up to 8 inches (20 cm) tall and spreads to form a mat through freely-produced offsets.
 Flowers are tubular, pinkish-white, and appear in clusters in spring.
 This species is frequently confused with Haworthiopsis coarctata.
-However, H. reinwardtii has larger, flatter, and whiter tubercles on its leaves (those of H. coarctata are smaller, smoother, and rounder).
+However, H. reinwardtii has larger, flatter, and whiter tubercles on its leaves, while those of H. coarctata are smaller, smoother, and rounder.
 H. reinwardtii also has thinner, narrower leaves.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, make sure the container had adequate drainage.